-- 3.(1) There shall be paid in respect of every visitor to South Georgia a passenger landing fee of fifty dollars (or such other sum as may be prescribed by regulations under section 6) in the currency of the United States of America. - (2) Payment of landing fees in the equivalent in another currency approved for the purpose shall be accepted. - (3) For the purposes of this section, the currencies of the United Kingdom and of the Falkland Islands shall always be approved currencies but any other currency may be revocably approved in writing signed by the Commissioner.
+- (2) Payment of landing fees in the equivalent in another currency approved for the purpose shall be accepted. - (3) For the purposes of this section, the currencies of the United Kingdom and of the Falkland Islands shall always be approved currencies but any other currency may be revocably approved in writing signed by the Commissioner. - 4.(1) Payment of passenger landing fees shall be made to a person approved by the Commissioner and shall be paid in cash or some other way approved by the Commissioner.